-Click Next.
+5. Click Next.
 The Radio #2 Selection page opens.

-Figure 78 N + 0 Multi Carrier ABC Quick Configuration Wizard - Radio #2 Selection Page - PTP 820G
+Figure 84 N + 0 Multi Carrier ABC Quick Configuration Wizard - Radio #2 Selection Page - PTP 820G

-Figure 79 N + 0 Multi Carrier ABC Quick Configuration Wizard - Radio #2 Selection Page - PTP 820F
+Figure 85 N + 0 Multi Carrier ABC Quick Configuration Wizard - Radio #2 Selection Page - PTP 820F

 - 6. In the Radio #2 Interface field, select the second radio interface for the group.
 For PTP 820F, the second radio interface must be the second radio carrier of an RFU-D or RFU-D-HP.
 For PTP 820G, you can click the interface in the graphical representation of the unit.
-The selected interface is surrounded by a blue circle and the previously selected interface is surrounded by a green circle, as shown in Figure 78. - Click Next.
+The selected interface is surrounded by a blue circle and the previously selected interface is surrounded by a green - interface is surrounded by a blue circle and the previously selected interface is surrounded by a green circle, as shown in Figure 78. - Click Next.
 The Radio XPIC Configuration page opens.
 If you want to set up an XPIC configuration, select the radio pair.
 For full instructions on configuring XPIC, including antenna alignment instructions, see Configuring XPIC.

-Figure 80 N + 0 Multi Carrier ABC Quick Configuration Wizard - Radio XPIC Configuration Page - PTP 820G
+Figure 86 N + 0 Multi Carrier ABC Quick Configuration Wizard - Radio XPIC Configuration Page - PTP 820G

-Figure 81 N + 0 Multi Carrier ABC Quick Configuration Wizard - Radio XPIC Configuration Page - PTP 820F
+Figure 87 N + 0 Multi Carrier ABC Quick Configuration Wizard - Radio XPIC Configuration Page - PTP 820F